 In this type of thermocouple, a thermocouple is entirely isolated from the probe wall.
-The major advantage of this type of thermocouple is that it eliminates ground loop problems as well as the life of thermocouple also increases due to reduced stress effect.
+The major advantage of this type of thermocouple is that it eliminates ground loop problems as well as the life of the thermocouple also increases due to the reduced stress effect.
 The response to this type of thermocouple is a little slower.

 In this type of thermocouple, conductive metals are exposed to the target medium.
-They provide the best heat transfer and a very quick response.
+They provide the best heat transfer and very quick response.
 It is not suitable for corrosive target media and where quick response time is a necessity then it will have the first priority.
 It is suitable for gas temperature measurement.